 Stray Boots offers thirteen different game zones.
 Since my niece was visiting from Louisiana, we decided to choose the Bryant Park and Grand Central: Movers, Shakers & Skyscrapers since the area had the greatest number of major NYC attractions.
-Here is some highlights of our adventure as we found sites by answering questions and completing photo-op challenges!
+Here are some highlights of our adventure as we found sites by answering questions and completing photo-op challenges!

 Searching, we looked for the plaque on the statue for the middle name to answer the question and then learned that William Cullen Bryant was the driving force behind two other New York City landmarks – Central Park and the Metropolitan Museum of Art.

-Moving on, we headed up 6th Avenue to 43rd Street and made a left to answer another clue: What theater was once home to the League for Political Education?
+Moving on, we headed up 6th Avenue to 43rd Street and made a left answer another clue: What theater was once home to the League for Political Education?

 The Town Hall hosted many political speakers, such as 1st Lady Eleanor Roosevelt when she spoke in defense of FDR’s New Deal.

 I was surprised to find out that after living in New York for almost twenty years that I was not aware of Library Way!
 Library Way has 96 plaques in the sidewalk on 41st Street that contains the quotes of 45 writers.
-After we found a quote by Thomas Jefferson we headed to the NY Public Library where we answered clues in the Periodical Room and the Rose Main Reading Room.
+After we had found a quote by Thomas Jefferson, we headed to the NY Public Library where we answered clues in the Periodical Room and the Rose Main Reading Room.

 The scavenger hunt took us about three hours to complete and at times it felt like the Amazing Race when we ran into other people also playing the game.
-This game is great for families!
-Kids learn things without even realizing it and the game truly was interactive and SO MUCH FUN!
+This game is perfect for families!
+Kids learn things without even realizing it, and the game truly was interactive and SO MUCH FUN!
 We can’t wait to check out some of the other game zones in the future!